Horace Alexander Young: Early years and education

-Young earned his BM in Music from Texas Southern University (Houston, Texas) while a member of the Ocean of Soul and graduated in 1978 and later pursued an MA in Music at Washington State University (Pullman, Washington), which he completed in 1983.
-Prior to his attendance at Washington State, he studied for two years at The Shepherd School of Music/Rice University (Houston, Texas), with a focus on Flute Performance and Composition.
+Young earned his BM degree in Music from Texas Southern University in Houston, while a member of the Ocean of Soul, graduating in 1978, and he later pursued an MA in Music at Washington State University (Pullman, Washington), which he completed in 1983.
+Prior to attending Washington State, he studied for two years at The Shepherd School of Music/Rice University (Houston, Texas), with a focus on Flute Performance and Composition.